Southern Minnesota Ski Trails

 Chester Woods Park: 8km

 All levels, groomed trails through a wooded and hilly county park with views of Chester Lake, usually groomed for both classic and skate skiing.
 Trails are well marked with maps at most intersections.
-A trail fee applies.
+Chester Woods Park also offers fat tire bike trails seasonally.

 Eastwood Golf Course: 6km